utkaln/machine-learning/LLMs.md

 - Similar to CAP theorem not everything can be achieved once.
 So to maximize performance two or less of the factors can be focussed upon
 - **Unit of Compute** : Usually represented as 1 Peta-FLOP per day.
 FLOP is floating point operations
 - This is equivalent of 8 NVIDIA V100 GPUs working in parallel or 2 NVIDIA A100 GPUs
+- For a perspective if a model that has about 3B parameter uses about 100 Petaflop GPU per day to pretrain, a GPT-3 like model which has 175B parameters may take close to 3700 Petaflop GPUs
 - **Chinchilla Model** : Research papers Provides optimum number of parameters and training data volume given a set of computing constraint
     - Data size should be 20 times more than Number of Parameters: `Training Data = 3 x Parameters`
     - LlaMa and Bloomberg GPT are few models those are designed after Chinchilla research